 While it is a widespread sense that everyone can feel the presence of fire, this tiny creature can smell and detect a burning pine tree that is ten miles away (as compared to an average human who can only detect at hundreds of feet)!
 There are three apparent reasons why the jewel beetles evolved to develop this character-first is mainly for food gathering, secondly is for ensuring the mating process, and third is securing the health of their eggs laid in pine trees.

 8. Cavefish (Sense of Hearing)

 This animal proves the saying “when one sense is weak, the other senses are further strengthened. ” to be true.
-Cavefish lives in a relatively pitch black environment that’s why its sense of sight is nearly functionless.
+Cavefish live in a relatively pitch-black environment, so their sense of sight is nearly functionless.
 However, its sense of hearing is substantially sensitive as it can detect even the slightest noise at 1 kHz (or even lower!).
 This ability helps the cavefish to efficiently locate its prey and filter out unnecessary noise in the surroundings.

 9. Bees (Sense of Earth’s Magnetic Field)

 Aside from being able to produce honey through the pollination of flowers, did you know that bees are incredibly hypersensitive that they can also sense the Earth’s magnetic field?
 Aside from that, they can also detect atmospheric electromagnetic waves that indicate thunderstorms.
 These abilities help bees in navigating flowers and determining whether a storm is approaching.